ray-project/ray/doc/source/train/huggingface-accelerate.rst

 -----------------------------------

 Before Ray 2.7, Ray Train's :class:`AccelerateTrainer <ray.train.huggingface.AccelerateTrainer>` API was the recommended way to run Accelerate code.
-As a subclass of :class:`TorchTrainer <ray.train.torch.TorchTrainer>`, ``AccelerateTrainer`` helps users apply the configuration file generated with ``accelerate config`` to all workers.
+As a subclass of :class:`TorchTrainer <ray.train.torch.TorchTrainer>`,
+AccelerateTrainer helps users apply the configuration file generated with ``accelerate config`` to all workers.
-Aside from that, the functionality of ``AccelerateTrainer`` is identical to :class:`TorchTrainer <ray.train.torch.TorchTrainer>`.
+Aside from that, the functionality of ``AccelerateTrainer`` is identical to ``TorchTrainer``.

 However, users can easily configure Accelerate within their training function, so there is no need to maintain a separate Ray Trainer API.
 To provide a more simplified and flexible interface, we will deprecate ``AccelerateTrainer`` in Ray 2.8, and recommend running your
-Accelerate code with :class:`TorchTrainer <ray.train.torch.TorchTrainer>`.
+Accelerate code with ``TorchTrainer``.

 How to setup Accelerate config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^